AWS Big Data Blog

 The Lambda function that sends OpenSearch domain metrics to CloudWatch is set to a default frequency of 1 day.
 You can change this configuration to monitor the domain at the required granularity by updating the event schedule for the rule deployed by the CloudFormation stack on the EventBridge console.
 Note that if the frequency is set to 1 minute, this will trigger the Lambda function every minute and will increase the Lambda cost.

-This solution uses the cat/allocation API, which provides the number of data nodes in the domain along with each data node’s number of shards and storage usage attributes.
-For further details on domain storage and shard skew, refer to Node shard and storage skew.
+This solution uses the _cat/allocation API, which provides the number of data nodes in the domain along with each data node’s number of shards and storage usage attributes, and _cat/shards API, which provides all the shards in the domain each shard’s size and document count.
 The Lambda function processes and sorts each data node’s storage and shard skew from the average value.
-Any data node’s skew above 10% from the average is generally considered to be significantly skewed.
-This will start to impact CPU, network, and disk bandwidth usage because the nodes with the highest storage utilization tend to be the resource-strained nodes, whereas nodes with less than 10% usage represent underutilized capacity.

-After you run this solution in your account, it will create two CloudWatch metrics for monitoring.
+After you run this solution in your account, it will create new CloudWatch metrics for monitoring.
+Metrics are generated once per day by default.
 To access these CloudWatch metrics, use the following steps:

 - On the CloudWatch console, under Metrics in the navigation pane, choose All metrics.

 - Choose Browse and select Custom namespaces.
-You should see two custom metrics ending with
+You should see custom metrics for

-, respectively. - Choose either of the custom metrics and then select NodeID.
+. - Choose either of the custom metrics and then select the dimensions ClusterName, NodeID.

-- On the list of node IDs, select all the nodes displayed in the list, and the graph will be plotted automatically.
+- On the list of metrics, select all the nodes displayed in the list, and the graph will be plotted automatically.

-You can hover the mouse over the plotted lines to see the node skew information.
+You can hover the mouse over the plotted lines to see the node storage and shard skew information.

 The following screenshots show examples of how the CloudWatch metrics will appear on the console.